jmettraux/aac_magic/src/spells.md

 Can be thrown at a creature to blind it (provided it has eyes, uses them, and they fit in the radius of the ball).
 If the weaving succeeds, the weaver has to succeed a DC 6 DEX/Shoot skill check to "place" the ball.

 More static uses of the ball are common, to simply prevent light/vision from crossing the ball radius.

+## Quartz Ball

+* **Casting Time:** main action
+* **Range:** medium (30 feet per WP)
+* **Diameter:** 1 ft per WP
+* **Duration:** 1 rnd per WP
+* **Speed:** 30 ft per WP

+A reveal ball, within its radius, a thread outlines threads left by other casters.
+The colours of those threads is revealed.
+Only the threads within the radius of the ball are outlined by the quartz thread.

+By consuming 1 extra WP, all the threads (quartz and others) are revealed to other weavers.
+Non weavers must succeed a DD 8 WIS / Magic skill check to see.
+The GM may decide that some characters or creatures are thread blind and simply cannot see.

 ## Red Finger